cyclomon/CLIPstyler/README.md

 ### Style Transfer with Single-image

-To train the model, run
+To train the model and obtain the image, run

 ```
 python train_CLIPstyler.py --content_path ./content/face.jpg \